stenly311/Ariane/README.md

 ]
 ```
 ## Application behaviour to be aware of
-In very long runing use cases and beside the fact that output messages are stored in memory only,
+In very long running use cases and beside the fact that output messages are stored in memory only,
 application will **keep 1100** console messages per process and will delete the oldest **100 every time number exceeds**.

 ## RabbitMQ pipeline configuration
 1. Install RabbitMQ if not installed already [RabbitMQ for Windows](https://www.rabbitmq.com/install-windows.html)
 2. Build NLog.RabbitMQ.Appender from the solution
 3. Install NLog.RabbitMQ.Appender.dll appender from the output to application which will broadcast log messages.
-If using **nLog** use this getting started quick quide how to add the appender to your application:
+If using **nLog** use this getting started quick quid how to add the appender to your application:
 ```c#
   <nlog  xmlns="http://www.nlog-project.org/schemas/NLog.xsd"
       xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance">